 As a musician working in both the pre- and post-conciliar Church, Marier knew the intricacies of reconciling the Church's ideal music of plainchant with the demands of contemporary pastoral practice.
 By adapting plainchant and using chant as the basis for new music, Marier created a viable solution that held to the tradition of the Church.
 His compositions stand as a model for reconciling the Church's teaching on music with the demands of pastoral practice, without compromising musical quality or the integrity of the liturgy.

-This treatise by William H. Atwood fulfills the dissertation requirement for the doctoral degree in Sacred Music approved by Leo Nestor, D.M.A., as Director, and by Andrew Weaver, Ph.D., and Rev. Robert Skeris, Dr. theol., as Readers.
+• ls the dissertation requirement for the doctoral degree D.M.A., as Director, and by Andrew Weaver, Ph.D., ders.

+Leo Nestor, D.M.A., Director

+Andrew H. Weaver, Ph.D., Reader

+Rev. Robert Skeris, Dr. theol., Reader

+· · · · · · · · · · · · · · · · · · ·